wrightrocket/webhook.site/install.markdown

 ---
-title: Installation
+title: Install
 order: 20
-navigation_weight: 300
+nav_order: 300
 ---

+# Installation

-You can choose to run Webhook.site either via Docker, or install it on a Web server with PHP7 support.
+You can choose to run the Open Source version of Webhook.site either via Docker, or install it on any Web server with PHP7 support.

 ## Optional Features